UkokoD/UkokoD/README.md

 Here are some of the projects you'll find in my repository:

 - [Petrol Comparison](https://github.com/UkokoD/Petrol_Comparison/blob/main/README.md): The increment of the price of petrol in Nigeria has resulted in the price hike of so many goods and services, hence the need to compare with other countries to come up with best recommendations.
-- [Correctional Home Analysis](https://github.com/UkokoD/Correctional-Home-Analysis): A Correctional home located in Nigeria needed to analyze its crime rate so as to gain insight into the juvenile crime cases admitted into their home.
+- [Exploratory Data Analysis Using SQL](https://github.com/UkokoD/Correctional-Home-Analysis): A Correctional home located in Nigeria needed to analyze its crime rate so as to gain insight into the juvenile crime cases admitted into their home.
 - [Project 3 Name](link_to_project_3): A brief description of the third project (In-view).

 Feel free to explore these projects, and don't hesitate to reach out if you have any questions or would like to collaborate on a project.